 This high-quality product can take you on many of the same adventures as its more expensive counterpart, but some perks get lost along the way.
 There is no storage space aside from a mesh pocket located behind the seats.
 It is large enough to accommodate bags or jackets that are ok to be squished, but you'd never use it for anything that must remain upright or keep its shape.
 There is a suspension system, but it is not adjustable, and there is minimal padding on the seats so that the kids won't be quite as comfortable on long rides.
 This trailer is also the second most expensive option in the review but lacks some of the features of higher rated ones.
 Overall, while this may be a good trailer, we don't think that the features justify the high price.
 You maybe be better off spending the extra money on the Chariot Cross to get all the bells and whistles or going with a less expensive but more highly regarded trailers, such as the Burley D'Lite or the Hamax Outback.

-The Bee is a simple, single function trailer.
-It has no attachments for strolling or jogging which puts a limit on the lifespan and versatility of this trailer.
+The Bee is a simple, single-function trailer.
+It has no attachments for strolling or jogging, which puts a limit on its lifespan and versatility.
 There is also minimal padding in the seat and harness, and no suspension system, so kids may not be as comfortable for long rides as they would in the competition.
 The footwell is plain, unreinforced fabric that tends to show signs of wear quickly.
 It doesn't help that the trailer is designed to rest on the ground when not attached to the bike, causing even more damage to the fabric.
-All faults aside, we believe that the Burley Bee is a well-designed trailer, and at a price like this, we can forgive the few drawbacks.
-For a parent looking for around town cruising, we think the Bee is the way to go.
+All faults aside, we believe that the Burley Bee is a well-designed trailer, and at this price, we can forgive the limited drawbacks.
+If you are looking for an around-town cruiser, then we think the Bee is the way to go.

-The Thule Cadence is the most basic bike trailer made by Thule and also the least expensive as a single sport option.
-The initial, out of the box, set up of this trailer is quick and simple compared to many others.
-The rain shield and mesh screen can zip down independently of one another, and they do a great job of keeping the kiddos protected from the elements, outperforming most other trailers in this price range.
-The large wheels found on this trailer make it easy to maneuver, and the lightweight and compact design make it suitable for towing around town.
-All components of this trailer were built with quality in mind and will remain sturdy and durable for years of use.
+The Thule Cadence is a basic bike trailer by Thule that also has the least expensive as a single sport option.
+The initial set up of this trailer is quick and simple.
+The rain shield and mesh screen can zip down independently of one another, and they do a great job of keeping children protected from the elements, outperforming most trailers in this price range.
+The large wheels on this trailer make it easy to maneuver, and the lighter weight and compact design make it suitable for towing.
+All components of this trailer are built with quality in mind and will remain sturdy and durable for years.

-The lower cost of this trailer shows in its lack of features and poorer performance in areas such as child comfort.
-There is no padding in the seat or the harness straps, and it lacks any suspension system, so it may not be the best choice if you're looking to go on longer rides.
-The cargo space is relatively small compared to other trailers, but still larger than either of its sister products.
-Folding and unfolding the Cadence is not very easy or intuitive, it requires a lot of strength and often risks pinched fingers.
-The Cadence also happens to be a very rattly ride, which may become annoying after a while.
-In the end, if you're looking for a product in this price range, we'd strongly recommend the Burley Bee over the Cadence.
-They are both very similar trailers, but the Bee has more features and is more user-friendly.
+The lower cost of this trailer shows in its lack of features and poorer performance in areas like child comfort.
+There is no padding in the seat or harness straps, and it lacks a suspension system, so it isn't the best choice if you plan to go on longer rides.
+The cargo space is relatively small but still larger than either of its sister products.
+Folding and unfolding the Cadence is not easy or intuitive, it requires a lot of strength and often risks pinching fingers.
+The Cadence is also a rattly ride, which could become annoying after a while.
+In the end, if you're looking for a product in this price range, we strongly recommend the Burley Bee over the Cadence.
+They are similar trailers, but the Bee has more features and is more user-friendly.
 However, if you need a weather-resistant trailer that protects little ones from getting wet, then the Cadance is one to consider.

 The Allen Sports Steel is a basic but classic trailer.
-It is one of the least expensive trailers on the market, and it is often on sale for less than its normal retail price.
-This trailer has good ventilation so that you can worry less about kids overheating on sunny days.
-It is one of the lighter trailers included in this review, and it has a small profile, very little motion transfer from trailer to bike making it an all-around easy-to-pull.
-Little passengers will enjoy that the front panel of the trailer unclips, giving them easy access to the seats and the chance to climb in on their own.
-The Allen Sports Steel also has a relatively compact fold as far as bike trailers go, and when you remove the wheels, it can easily stow away when not in use.
+It is one of the least expensive trailers on the market, and it is often on sale.
+This trailer has good ventilation, so you can worry less about kids overheating on sunny days.
+It is one of the lighter trailers in this review, and it has a small profile, very little motion transfer from trailer to the bike which makes it easy-to-pull.
+Little passengers will enjoy that the front panel unclips, giving them easy access to the seats and the chance to climb in on their own.
+The Allen Sports Steel also has a relatively compact fold, and without the wheels, it can easily stow away when not in use.

-One thing to remember when buying a trailer in this price range is that you often get what you pay for.
-The Allen lacks many comfort and convenience features found in pricier products.
-It has elementary seats with minimal padding, and the harness is only 3-points and connected with clips rather than the usual buckle which can make it more difficult to use.
-The plastic rain cover and mesh sun screen utilize the same zipper, and you use them together without the ability for individual use.
+When buying a trailer in this price range, you often get what you pay for.
+The Allen lacks many comfort and convenience features you find in pricier products.
+It has elementary seats with minimal padding, and the harness is only 3-points and connected with clips rather than the usual buckle which makes it challenging to use.
+The plastic rain cover and sun mesh screen utilize the same zipper, and you use them together without the ability for individual use.
 The smaller than average wheels and lack of suspension mean you don't want to take this trailer off-roading.
 Despite the scarcity of convenience features, the Allen Sports Steal still gets the job done at a hard-to-beat price.

 With the lowest list price of all the trailers in the review, the InStep Take 2 can be an attractive choice for those who have a tight budget but still want to get out with their kids.
-It has one of the roomiest seating areas and extra large cargo space to pack everything you'll need for two children and yourself for a day out.
-The seats in this trailer can also unclip from the frame to lie flat.
-This feature makes it a good option for hauling cargo such as groceries and can extend the amount of use you can get out of this product.
+It has one of the roomiest seating areas and extra-large cargo space to pack everything you need for two children and yourself for a day out.
+The seats in this trailer unclip from the frame to lie flat.
+This feature makes it a good option for hauling cargo like groceries and can extend the amount of use you can get out of this product.

 This is where the advantages end.
-The main complaint about this trailer is the serious lack of quality.
-There are many complaints of the plastic rims on the wheels breaking early on and being very difficult to replace.
-With semi-regular use, we think you'd be lucky if this trailer lasted a year.
-The canvas cover is not rainproof, and you would need to find shelter if caught in a rainstorm.
-Although this has one of the most spacious interiors of the group, it is still not the most comfortable for passengers.
-The bench style seat is not supported very well, so children tend to sag towards the middle, and the small wheels and lack of suspension ensure that kids will feel every bump in the road.
+The main complaint about this trailer is the lack of quality.
+There are complaints of the wheel's plastic rims breaking and being difficult to replace.
+With semi-regular use, we think you'll be lucky if it lasts a year.
+The canvas cover is not rainproof, and you'll need to find shelter if caught in a rainstorm.
+Although this has one of the most spacious interiors in the group, it is still not the most comfortable.
+The bench-style seat is not supported well, so children tend to sag towards the middle, and the small wheels and lack of suspension ensure that kids will feel every bump in the road.
 If you're looking for an inexpensive backup, or don't plan on towing a bike trailer very often, then this may be a good option.
-But if you want to go out on a regular basis, we believe you'd be much happier with either of our two Best Value award winners, the Burley Bee or the Allen Sports Steel, both of which have more to offer for the biker and passenger alike.
+But if you want to go out on a regular basis, we believe you'd be much happier with either of our Best Value winners, the Burley Bee or the Allen Sports Steel, both of which have more to offer for the biker and passenger alike.